-- To initiate joint activities such as the hosting of conferences and seminars and the writing of research proposals;
+To initiate joint activities such as the hosting of conferences and seminars and the realization of practically relevant research projects;

-- To use research results as an input for policy advice concerning pro-poor growth strategies.
+To use research results as an input for policy advice.

 As a means of deepening cooperation, PEGNet aims to integrate two aspects of research activities that are often separate: the research locality and the research network.
 Most modern, collaborative research efforts require that the collaborating researchers meet physically at appropriate intervals and that they stay in electronic communication in the interim.
 Accordingly, PEGNet seeks to bring its members physically together, and to provide a virtual infrastructure that allows for efficient research cooperation between the physical meetings.

 In addition, PEGNet organizes international conferences and workshops in order to spread results from research and practical development cooperation, to foster exchange between researchers and practitioners, and to attract new members for PEGNet; and informs about new insights from research and development policy and provides access to publications, data sets, and statistical methods of policy analysis for network members.

 PEGNet is financed by the German Ministry for Economic Cooperation and Development (BMZ) and maintained by the Kiel Institute for the World Economy.